ShayGali/sp2_ex1/tests/README.md

 1. test if the graph is loaded correctly
 2. pass a non square matrix so the function should raise `invalid_argument` exception
 3. pass a matrix that have a non `NO_EDGE` value on the main diagonal so the function should raise `invalid_argument` exception
+4. pass an empty matrix that represent an empty graph (no vertices and no edges)

 ### `loadGraph` for Undirected Graph
 smae as the previous test but for an undirected graph. in this test case I added a test to check if the matrix is symmetric or not.